 Now, we completely understand the reasons why many freelancers and contractors opt for short-term cover.
 It’s one less hassle and expense to worry about and for many, those benefits outweigh the risks.

 But the fact remains there is a risk attached to short-term professional indemnity insurance cover...and you need to be aware of it.

 Just make sure you do your homework before you start your contract.
-Take an objective look at the work involved and if you think you could be in any way liable for anything going wrong, especially after the contract’s finished, you should think long and hard about the cover you need.
+Take an objective look at the work involved.
+And if you think you could be in any way blamed for something going wrong, even many months after the contract’s finished, you should think carefully about the cover you need.

 You might just have to accept that, for you and your business, a long-term solution is best.

 Far be it from us to dictate what insurance you should and shouldn’t have.
 Things aren’t always what they seem, however, and we think you need the bigger picture before you make an informed decision.

 If you want to know anything more about professional indemnity insurance, give the team a call on 0345 222 5391.